Industrial Advisory Board

-After departing the University of Surrey, Julian worked for a number of large-scale IT departments, software companies and consultancies, firstly as developer and later in a diverse set of software delivery roles.
-This broad experience, together with the scale of the projects and organisations he worked with, led him to set up AgileMentors as his own consulting business in 2007.
+After departing university, Julian worked for a number of large-scale IT departments, software companies and consultancies, firstly as developer and later in a diverse set of software delivery roles.
+This broad experience, together with the scale of the projects and organisations he worked with, led him to set up his own consulting business in 2007.

 Deputy Chief Technical Architect, Department for Business, Energy and Industrial Strategy

 Ahad Nujurally joined central government in 1989 whilst studying part time for a degree in Computer Science and Mathematics at the University of Westminster.
 Since graduating, Ahad has held a variety of IT roles and has gained a vast amount of experience collaborating with universities and businesses on technical issues via KTN networks and the Technology Strategy Board.

 For the past seven years, Ahad has also been responsible for the recruitment and training of undergraduate placement students – the majority of which have been recruited from the University of Surrey.
 Outside of work Ahad is a keen fencer in both foil and epée weapons and takes a keen interest in science and environmental issues.
 He is also a STEM Ambassador, promoting and teaching science & technology to children in the Greater London area.